mesb/mesb.github.io/_posts/2018-1-15-on-counting-and-problem-solving.md

 commenced one of his seminal works titled, *Elements of Algrebra*, by investigating something called **QUANTITY**.
-He said, "whatever is capable of increase or diminution is called magnitude, or quantity.
-It follows from this declarations that there are many kinds of magnitude or quantity.
+He said, "whatever is capable of increase or diminution is called magnitude, or quantity."
+It follows from this declaration that there are many kinds of magnitude or quantity.
 The amount of money one has in the bank is quantified.
 Expenditures have the sly nature of decreasing this sum while some kind of profitable earnings have the virtue of